Frequently Asked Questions

 Honoring our local veterans of the Global War on Terrorism

-Freedom to Liberty: A Mission of Healing is a special mission hosted by the non-profit Missions of Honor geared towards helping our local GWOT veterans heal and find meaning from their service.
+The Freedom to Liberty: A Mission of Healing retreat is a special event hosted by the non-profit Missions of Honor geared towards helping our local veterans who served during the Global War on Terrorism heal and find meaning from their service.
 The mission is a 3-night stay in New York to see the 9/11 Memorial & Museum which stands on Ground Zero, the impetus of the Global War on Terror.
-The veterans also visit the Statue of Liberty and the Freedom Tower.
+The veterans also visit the Statue of Liberty and the Freedom Tower and are visited by distinguished 9/11 First Responders and other special guests.

-The applications are only available during a specific period of time and qualified veterans who submit an application will be chosen by random drawing.
-We do not keep a waitlist since this special mission is an annual event at this time.
+The application period is finite and qualified veterans must submit an application during the open application period.
+A maximum of 60 Veterans will be chosen for each mission We do not keep a waitlist since this special mission is an annual event at this time.
 Check our home page for more information.

-No. The special mission is dedicated to eligible veterans living within: Brown, Calumet, Door, Florence, Fond du Lac, Forest, Green Lake, Kewaunee, Langlade, Manitowoc, Marinette, Marquette, Menominee, Oconto, Outagamie, Shawano, Waupaca, Waushara and Winnebago.
+No, not at this time.
+The special mission is dedicated to eligible veterans living in Wisconsin within the following counties: Brown, Calumet, Door, Florence, Fond du Lac, Forest, Green Lake, Kewaunee, Langlade, Manitowoc, Marinette, Marquette, Menominee, Oconto, Outagamie, Shawano, Waupaca, Waushara and Winnebago.
 Veterans must currently be living in these counties to qualify.
+However, as the program grows we may open up eligibility, so check back again soon!

 You will receive an immediate e-mail response to the e-mail address that was listed on the application.
 If you do not receive an e-mail your application more than likely did not go through.
 Common issues could be missing required information or forgetting to click “I am not a robot” button before clicking ‘submit’.